esciencecenter-digital-skills/workshop-metadata/ds-rss-masterclass/synopsis.md

-This masterclass gives you the tools and resources to help and advice researchers manage their research software.
+This workshop gives you the tools and resources to help and advice researchers manage their research software.